F3DS-Package/F3DS-Package/README.md

 make
 ```

-Defalt compiler is set "gfortran".
+Default compiler is set "gfortran".
 And default option is "-O3 -march=native -ffree-line-length-none -fopenmp -cpp".
 If you want to use "ifort" and "-fast -openmp" options, you shoud type following command in your terminal.

 ```:shell